Reunited: Tebow signs with Jags, rejoins Meyer as tight end - WHIZ News

 The 33-year-old Tebow is returning to the NFL after five years (2016-20) in the New York Mets’ organization and he’ll be playing for Meyer for the first time since his senior year in 2009.

-“I know it will be a challenge, but it is a challenge I embrace,” Tebow said in a statement released by the team.
+“I know it will be a challenge, but it is a challenge I embrace,” Tebow said in a statement.
 “I am dedicated to taking the direction of our coaching staff and learning from my teammates.
 I appreciate everyone’s support as I embark on this new journey.”

-He will be on the field with his new team Thursday for a voluntary, closed workout.
+He will be on the field with his new team Thursday and wearing No. 85 for a voluntary, closed workout.
 Tebow is not expected to have any media availability until training camp, at the earliest, in hopes of minimizing the media circus that follows the devout Christian who has received rock star treatment at every NFL stop.

-His comeback is an unprecedented one because of his age, his new position and the fact that he last played in a regular-season game in 2012, with the New York Jets.
+His comeback is unprecedented because of his age, his new position and the fact that he last played in a regular-season game in 2012, with the New York Jets.

 Several teams suggested Tebow make the position change years ago, but he declined.